 Online Blackjack Guide

 The game of blackjack dates all the way back to the 1700s, and can be found in its newest incarnation in every online casino.
 Players the world-over love this card classic for its perfect combination of skill and luck.
-Online play is particularly popular with Aussie players, as it gives them a chance to play as many hands as they want, whenever the mood strikes.
-Plus with proper strategy and the relatively low house edge (averaging 1-3% for beginners and .3%-9% for skilled players),
+With proper strategy and the relatively low house edge (averaging 1-3% for beginners and .3%-9% for skilled players),

 How to play online blackjack

 Playing blackjack online is similar to regular play.